NFIBrokerage/harness/README.md

 1. run that configuration through template generators
 1. store the generated files in `.harness/`
 1. create any necessary symlinks from `.harness/` to `./`

+## Roadmap

+1. v0.0.1: generate a µ controller on demand
+  - templates for this µ controller will be _in_ the harness repository
+1. v1.0.0: move templates out of the harness repository